The old adage is true: history does tend to repeat itself.

 Today, some 72 years after the Holocaust, a propaganda war continues to be waged – only this time ‘politely’ aimed at Israel as opposed to Jewish people outright, and promoted on university and college campuses by groups like SJP Ryerson.
 But the similarities, like the antisemitic blood libel, are painstakingly obvious.

 For example, in response to J.K.
 Rowling’s refusal to join a cultural boycott of Israel in the U.K., SJP Ryerson shared a post to Facebook that equated Palestinian resistance to Harry Potter’s battle against the “Death Eaters,” who are likened to Zionists.
 In the Harry Potter books, “Death Eaters” are basically terrorists dressed up as witches and wizards.

-In other social media posts, SJP Ryerson members have also perpetuated the antisemitic blood libel, as well as voicing support for the policies of Adolf Hitler, promoted the terrorist organization Hamas, and blame just about anything on history's reliant old scapegoat: the Jews.
+In other social media posts, SJP Ryerson members have also perpetuated the antisemitic blood libel, as well as voicing support (page does not exist) for the policies of Adolf Hitler, promoted the terrorist organization Hamas, and blame just about anything on history’s reliant old scapegoat: the Jews.

 According to Amanda Hohmann, National Director of B’nai Brith’s League for Human Rights, B’nai Brith Canada has brought these matters to the attention of the Ryerson Students’ Union (RSU).

 “Despite their protestations to the contrary, SJP Ryerson seems to attract members with a strong penchant for antisemitism,” Hohmann says.
 “In light of these revelations, we expect the RSU to immediately conduct a thorough investigation and sanction SJP and its members appropriately.”